eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplatepackageApi.md

 <a id="ezsigntemplatepackagedeleteobjectv1"></a>
 # **EzsigntemplatepackageDeleteObjectV1**
-> CommonResponse EzsigntemplatepackageDeleteObjectV1 (int pkiEzsigntemplatepackageID)
+> EzsigntemplatepackageDeleteObjectV1Response EzsigntemplatepackageDeleteObjectV1 (int pkiEzsigntemplatepackageID)

 Delete an existing Ezsigntemplatepackage